 But did the designers really believe that this geometrical symphony had supernatural properties capable of launching a king to the stars?
 Perhaps - Egyptians were steeped in superstitious belief and various ritual objects have been found at Giza.
 In pyramids containing the Pyramid Texts, potentially dangerous animal hieroglyphs are cut in two, or ritually 'killed'.
 Even so, the sophistication of the Giza project implies that its architects were rather more philosophically minded.
 Perhaps fascination with number and geometry became an end in itself to the priests responsible for design, evolving into exercises of geometrical symbolism.

 If Giza was a project of Khufu's architects, rather than added to by a succession of kings, it does not change egyptian history - it simply means that the priesthood had much greater influence than hitherto believed.
 The scale of the layout project and the peerless ambition required to build it are without precedent.
-And it is sobering to realise that, despite much speculation, we do not know how pyramids were built.
+And it is sobering to realise that, despite much speculation, we also do not know how pyramids were built.

 diagram below shows how a layout based on a module of 1000